masasin/masasin.github.io/docs/index.md

 ![Jean Nassar (Obligatory photo)](assets/images/jean.png){: style="width:200px;border-radius: 50%", align="left"}

 Hello!
-I'm Jean Nassar, and I'm a senior Python and robotics expert with more than 10 years of experience that spans continents and disciplines.
+I'm Jean Nassar, and I'm a senior Python and robotics expert with more than 10 years of interdisciplinary experience.

 I am currently looking for [a new full-time opportunity](#hire-me) in Belgium starting on 1 September 2023.

 I have been living in Belgium since 2018, and have worked in multiple fields, including [data science](cv/work/sentiance), [industrial automation](cv/work/kapernikov), [finance](cv/work/yields), and [web development](cv/work/adimian).

-As a senior engineer for almost 4 years, I have [mentored coworkers](cv/mentoring) in Python and software development best practices.
+As a senior engineer of almost 4 years,
+I have [mentored colleagues](cv/mentoring) in software development best practices and nurtured their Python skills.
+I have received praise for my patience and ability to explain complex topics effectively.

 I completed my [Masters program](cv/education/kyoto) with the [Mechatronics lab]{{ urls.edu.matsuno }} at Kyoto University in Japan.